If you have been in a car accident and are experiencing any of these symptoms, you may have experienced some degree of

 - You feel like your ear is plugged up

 If you’re experiencing any of the symptoms, it is vital to seek medical attention.

 Proving Hearing Loss After a Car Accident

 You’ll generally need to provide evidence from a medical professional to prove that your hearing loss was caused by the accident.
 This evidence may include a report confirming that your hearing loss results from the accident.

 You may also provide evidence from witnesses who saw the accident.
 This can help to prove that the hearing loss was not caused by any other factor, such as age or exposure to loud noise.

 Are You Entitled to Compensation?

-An experienced car accident attorney can help fight for the compensation you are legally entitled to in order to cover your medical expenses and lost wages.
-To understand how much compensation you are entitled to in your car accident claim, your St. Louis car accident attorney will analyze your case and determine how much the accident and your injury has impacted your life.
+An experienced car accident attorney can help fight for the compensation you are legally entitled to cover your medical expenses and lost wages.
+To understand how much compensation you are entitled to in your car accident claim, your car accident attorney can analyze your case and determine how much the accident and injury have impacted your life.

 Generally speaking, the settlement in a car accident claim must account for: